 Nancy Daly-Art Teacher

 Nancy Daly has been teaching the popular “Fabric Storyscapes” classes during the summers at MSAC since 1998.
-In addition, she teaches the Sewing Club during the school year and is helping develop a beginning stitching class for adults.
 Nancy has a degree in early childhood and elementary education from Hampshire College, in Amherst, MA.
 After graduation, she taught for several years before founding and teaching at Tenney Nursery & Parent Center in Madison, 1979 to 2002.
 Since that time, in addition to teaching at MSAC, Nancy has done frequent artist-in-residencies at WI elementary schools leading children in the creation of large mural story quilts.
 She enjoys having mixed ages in her classes with younger students learning from those more experienced, and encouraging all to work from their imaginations and experiences.

 Ages: 6-14 Experience: Founded Tenney Nursery & Parent Center (Madison, WI)